UsabilityEngineering/ux-portfolio-fabiang8/j01/README.md

 Seamless gaming experience, the interface should not frustrate me.

 (**Strengths**)
-- Easy to understand and use
+- Easy to understand and use (game interface)
 - Shows individual player accounts
 - Recognized and known (most popular, largest user base)

 (**Weakness**)
 - The design is starting to look dated, when compared to some competitition
-- Does not display current hand being held, which is a common feature I felt like was a common feature.Such as saying ," you hold , two pair."
+- Does not display current hand made, which is a common feature among competitors.
-- Finding a game menu is very intimidating , too many options at once
+- Finding a game menu is very intimidating , too many options at once (match making interface)

 Competition photo for reference